CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 #### Bit Depth of Numeric Types

 For numeric types like `UINT8` or `INT32`, the size in bits is made explicit.
 Even though JSON encoding only has a single `number` type for all integers and floating point numbers, the application that consumes the JSON may make a distinction.
 For example, C and C++ have several different integer types such as `uint8_t`, `uint32_t`.
-The application is responsible for interpreting the metadata using the type declared in the class definition.
+The application is responsible for interpreting the metadata using the type specified in the class definition.

 #### Array Types